shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 # Visuals
 - Generally more effective when it makes contextual narrative sense
-- Must be part of gameplay mechanics
+- Must be part of gameplay mechanics + Backdrops - non-playable areas

 ELements:
 - Architecture